|

 DO I HAVE A MINISTRY?
 THE BETTER QUESTION IS THIS. . .
 HAVE I ACCEPTED THIS MINISTRY THAT GOD HAS CHOSEN EACH SAVED MAN, WOMAN, BOY OR GIRL TO HAVE?

-Mathew 28:19-20 is the Lord Jesus' commission to ever believer.
+Matthew 28:19-20 is the Lord Jesus' commission to ever believer.
 "Go ye therefore and teach all nations."

-How do we begin.
+How do we begin?
 First, by our faithfulness to the Lord, our purity in our lives.

-Second by knowing the Bible, therefore being able to "give every man a testimony of the faith that is in us"
+Second by knowing the Bible, therefore being able to give every man a testimony of the faith that is in us.

-Baptizing them in the name of the Father, and of the Son, and of the Holy Spirit.
+Being baptized and the as a church baptizing those who believe in the name of the Father, and of the Son, and of the Holy Spirit.

 When a person submits to biblical baptism it means they have believed in the Trinity, God the Father, Son and Holy Spirit.
 We are not to baptize those who have not come to the truth of who God truly is and who have not accepted Him as their God and Savior.